Implementation of the recommendations of the Carlile Inquiry Report: Progress Report Jan. 2020

 Further information on Lady Haslam’s work is available from her website.

-Richard White, the Secretary to the Foundation, is a former Tribunal Judge of the First-tier Tribunal (the Social Entitlement Chamber); Visiting Professor of Child Law, Cardiff University; was Chairman of the Trustees of the Foundation until 31 December 2006.
+Richard White, Trustee, is a former Tribunal Judge of the First-tier Tribunal (the Social Entitlement Chamber); Visiting Professor of Child Law, Cardiff University; was Chairman of the Trustees of the Foundation until 31 December 2006.
 Richard acted as Secretary to the Foundation from 2006 to 2022.

 Chris Stanley, Retired senior magistrate.
 Formerly Chair, Youth Court panel and Kent Magistrates’ Association (MA) and member Youth Courts Committee at the MA.
 Trustee of the National Association for Youth Justice.
 Chair of Trustees ‘Transform Justice’ and member of the Standing Committee for Youth Justice.
 Formerly Head of Policy and Research at Nacro.